The Samhain Sabbat

 Samhain is a very special sabbat for many Witches, and it’s even been called “The Witch’s New Year”.
 It’s a time that marks the division between the light (the warmer, brighter days), and the dark (the long and colder nights).
 Samhain has deep roots as an ancient Celtic celebration.

-We celebrate Samahain as the third and final harvest, and it represents a time in the cycle of life when death prevails and the energies of life lay dormant.
+We celebrate Samhain as the third and final harvest, and it represents a time in the cycle of life when death prevails and the energies of life lay dormant.
 The Sun God dies and is returned to the underworld until his return at Yule as the Goddess mourns his death.
-Samhahin is a time when the veil between worlds is thinnest, and at the Samhain feast, it is not uncommon to set an extra place for your ancestors so that they might join in on the festivities with you.
+Samhain is a time when the veil between worlds is thinnest, and at the Samhain feast, it is not uncommon to set an extra place for your ancestors so that they might join in on the festivities with you.

 WAYS TO CELEBRATE SAMHAIN

 During Samhain we often follow the ancient Celtic custom of inviting our ancestors to dine with us and join in on the festivities.
 Ancestors are benevolent spirits who help us.
 It is a time to honor and reflect on them.

 Samhain marks the transition from a world full of life, into a world of death and dormant life.
 This is not a bad thing or something to be feared, as with death also comes new life.
 It is in the darkness that we celebrate the coming of the new life.

 The darker, colder time of year offers us an opportunity to reflect on the lessons we’ve learned along the way.
 Take time in meditation to remember the events that took place and think of how these lessons can be used to improve your self and your life.